charchar1245/Charlie_Portfolio/README.md

 ---

 # Introduction
 Welcome to my data science and neural network portfolio.
 This repository highlights machine learning projects I’ve built using PyTorch and real-world datasets from Kaggle.
-Each project focuses on a clear objective—whether predicting home sale prices or assisting in medical diagnosis—and demonstrates my ability to design models, preprocess data, evaluate performance, and visualize results.
+Each project focuses on a clear objective and demonstrates my ability to design models, preprocess data, evaluate performance, and visualize results.
-More detailed writeups for each project will be available soon on standalone GitHub pages.

 ---